cosc2336-ds-alg/assg00/README.md

 This function performs a brute force search of all possible numbers that might be divisors of the `value`.
-A number is prime if it has no divisors other than 1 and the `value`.
+A number is prime if it has no divisors other than 1 and itself.
 So if any other `divisor` is found, the function can return an answer of `false` indicating that the number is not prime.
 But if we check all divisors and don't find any, then the answer is `true`, the number is prime.